talkintomato/Atlas/README.md

 ## Hosting

-The database is hosted on Supabase, providing a scalable and managed PostgreSQL database service.
-The server is hosted on Render, offering a powerful yet simple platform for deploying and managing web applications and databases.
+The database is hosted on Supabase.
+The server is hosted on Render.

 ## Setup